CILANE

-The European Commission of the Nobility (Commission d'information et de liaison des associations nobles d'Europe, CILANE) is an organisation for cooperation of associations of European nobility, established in 1959.
+The European Commission of the Nobility (Commission d'information et de liaison des associations nobles d'Europe, CILANE) is an organisation for cooperation of European nobility associations, established in 1959.
 Its seat is in Paris, France.

 Functioning

 The CILANE has no president but rather a "Coordinator", elected for three years.
 The coordinator's role is to prepare and conduct the spring and autumn sessions of the CILANE and to carry out its decisions, enabling each national association to carry out projects together.
 It holds an international congress every three years.

+National associations recognised by CILANE are hereditary societies which must only grant full membership to persons who are legally noble under the current or former laws of their countries.
+There is no personal membership; instead, members of associations recognised by CILANE participate in its activities through their associations.

 The spring session takes place traditionally in Paris, the seat of the CILANE.
 In autumn the sessions are held in one of the other member countries.
 Significantly, most of the organisations represented in CILANE are private initiatives, particularly in nations where titles of nobility are no longer recognised by their respective states and therefore unregulated by law.